-- 2.7.1 Child Sexual Exploitation (CSE) is also sexual abuse of a child.
-The definition of Child Sexual Exploitation is: - 2.7.2 Child sexual exploitation is a form of child sexual abuse.
+Child Sexual exploitation (CSE) is also sexual abuse of a child.
+The definition of Child Sexual Exploitation is:

+"Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology. - 2.7.3 Like all forms of child sexual abuse, child sexual exploitation: - can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex; - can still be abuse even if the sexual activity appears consensual;
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology."

-- can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity; - can take place in person or via technology, or a combination of both; - can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence; - may occur without the child or young person's immediate knowledge (through others copying videos or images they have created and posting on social media, for example); - can be perpetrated by individuals or groups, males or females, and children or adults.
+- 4.5.1 Like all forms of child sexual abuse, child sexual exploitation: - can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex; - can still be abuse even if the sexual activity appears consensual; - can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity; - can take place in person or via technology, or a combination of both; - can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence; - may occur without the child or young person's immediate knowledge (through others copying videos or images they have created and posting on social media, for example); - can be perpetrated by individuals or groups, males or females, and children or adults.
 The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse; and - is typified by some form of power imbalance in favour of those perpetrating the abuse.
-Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources. - 2.7.4 Our Lady of Perpetual Succour Catholic Primary School follows the Pan-Cheshire CSE Protocol (available from the HSCB website).
-Where there are concerns about possible CSE, Our Lady of Perpetual Succour Catholic Primary School will complete the CSE Screening Tool and submit the completed tool to Halton iCART.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources. - 4.5.2 Our Lady's follows the Pan-Cheshire CSE Protocol (available from the HSCYPSP website).
+Where there are concerns about possible CSE, Our Lady's will complete the Criminal Exploitation (CE) Screening Tool and submit the completed tool to Halton iCART.